Bristol Cathedral Choir School

-Bristol Cathedral Choir School is a mixed gender non-selective musical Secondary Academy, located in the Cabot area of Bristol, England.
-Until 2008 it was known as Bristol Cathedral School.
-It is situated next to Bristol Cathedral, in the centre of the city.
-The choristers at Bristol Cathedral are educated at the school, which has a strong musical tradition.
+Bristol Cathedral Choir School is a mixed gender non-selective musical secondary school with academy status, in the Cabot area of Bristol, England.
+Until 2008 it was Bristol Cathedral School, part of Bristol Cathedral, in the centre of the city.
+The choristers of the cathedral are educated at the school, which has a strong musical tradition.
 The school is a day school and has no boarders.
-The school admits some pupils each year based on musical aptitude, as well as admitting probationary choristers.
-That is the school's only form of selection, all other pupils are chosen at random via a lottery system.
+It admits some pupils each year based on musical aptitude, as well as admitting probationary choristers.
+That is the school's only form of selection, and all other pupils are chosen at random via a lottery system.

 History

-Founded in 1140 as part of what was then Bristol Abbey, Bristol Cathedral School was refounded by Henry VIII in 1542 after he had dissolved the monastery.
+Founded in 1140 as part of what was then Bristol Abbey, Bristol Cathedral School was re-founded by Henry VIII in 1542 after he dissolved the monastery.

-A fee-paying school up until the Second World War, from 1944 to 1975 the school was a direct grant school.
-When direct grant schools were abolished, the school had to become an independent school once more to maintain its policy of selection by academic ability.
-It began accepting girls into the sixth form in 1982 and became fully co-educational in 2005.
+A fee-paying school up until the Second World War, from 1944 to 1975 it was a direct grant school.
+When direct grant schools were abolished, it had to become an independent school once more to maintain its policy of selection by academic ability.

+The school began accepting girls into the sixth form in 1982 and became fully co-educational in 2005.

-In April 2007, the school appointed a new headmaster, Hugh Monro.
+In April 2007 the school appointed a new headmaster, Hugh Monro.
 In July of that year, the school moved towards ending a 30-year period as an independent, fee-paying institution by applying to change its status to a publicly funded city academy with specialities in music and maths – the first choir school in the country to make such a move.
 The formal agreement clearing the way for the school to become an academy in September 2008 was signed on 3 March 2008.
-The school also changed its name to Bristol Cathedral Choir School.
+At the same time, the school's name was changed to Bristol Cathedral Choir School.

-In January 2009, the school appointed a new headmaster, Neil Blundell.

 External facilities

 Weekly assemblies, occasional services and school concerts are held in Bristol Cathedral.

 The school has playing fields near Beggar Bush Lane in Failand.
-Games sessions for all years take place here, as well as forest school sessions for the primary school.

-Future

-The school site is undergoing a period of development.
-In 2008 the school completed a £3.5 million new building in College Square, and is currently building a new block, in an expansion of the School's facilities that will enable pupil numbers to grow from 400 to over 700.

-In 2013, a primary school opened under the city library.
-It is known as Cathedral Primary School (CPS).